Shopify/ruby-lsp/jekyll/index.markdown

 Go-to-definition allows users to navigate to the target constant or method's definition, whether they're defined in your project or its dependencies.

-This feature can be triggered by one of the following methods:
+In VS Code this feature can be triggered by one of the following methods:

 - `Right click` on the target, and then select `Go to Definition`
 - Placing the cursor on the target, and then hit `F12`